groupdocs/docs.groupdocs.com/content/annotation-net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-azure-blob-storage.md

 url: annotation/net/load-document-from-azure-blob-storage
 title: Load document from Azure Blob Storage
 weight: 6
-description: This article explains how to load PDF, Word, Excel, PowerPoint documents from Azure Blob storage storage when using GroupDocs.Annotation for .NET.
+description: "This article explains how to load PDF, Word, Excel, PowerPoint documents from Azure Blob storage storage when using GroupDocs.Annotation for .NET."
 keywords: Load document from URL, Load document from Azure Blob storage by GroupDocs.Annotation
 productName: GroupDocs.Annotation for .NET
 hideChildren: False